watspeed/cloud-computing-security-essentials/lab6/lab6-guide1.md

 ```

 ### Step 2: Navigate to the Lab Setup Directory
-Move into the extracted Labsetup folder, where you will find the docker-compose.yml file and other necessary files.
+Move into the extracted `Labsetup` folder, where you will find the `docker-compose.yml` file and other necessary files.

 ```
 # Enter the Labsetup folder
 cd Labsetup
+ls
 ```

 ### Step 3: Build the Docker Container